StrikingLoo/strikingloo.github.io/wiki-articles/writing/essays.md

 -   Act III: The call to action.

 You can build this story arc in different lengths for different settings: the elevator pitch, the 15 minute explanation, the 1hr story.

+---
+## Public Narrative

+The public narrative has three steps, and is used a lot in speeches both in industry and Politics.

+- The me part: talk about yourself.
+- The us part: talk about shared values and your listener.
+- The action part: a call to action appealing to shared values.